 Additional guidance about how to calculate and provide this information will be covered in a forthcoming Commission staff proposal, covered in Section 11.3 below, related to GHG emissions accounting by LSEs.
 To the extent possible, we will endeavor to request local air pollutant reporting that is similar to or parallel to the methodology used for reporting GHG emissions associated with LSE load and portfolios, since both GHG and local air pollutant emissions are associated with the same physical act of burning fuel in power plants.

 Likewise, for non-emitting resources, we expect disclosure of locational information, including whether the resource is proposed to be located in a disadvantaged community.
 In addition, all LSEs who propose to conduct procurement activities either for the development of new resources or re-contracting of existing resources for a period of five years or longer (not including any tariffed or must-take resources required by separately-authorized Commission programs or decisions), must describe their planned activities to conduct outreach and seek input from any disadvantaged communities that could be impacted by the procurement.
 The LSEs must identify specific issues of impacts on disadvantaged communities and describe any environmental justice issues identified by residents and organizations within the disadvantaged communities.
+LSEs should make best efforts to conduct this type of outreach prior to the first IRPs to be filed later this year.
+In subsequent IRP rounds, we expect the LSEs to conduct such outreach prior to finalizing and submitting their IRPs to the Commission and to summarize the feedback received from disadvantaged communities and their representatives in the IRP filings.

 LSEs also must implement evaluation criteria with respect to generation or storage resources located in disadvantaged communities.
 LSEs must describe their planned evaluating criteria, including any scoring bonuses or other approaches to ensure “early priority” as required by the statute.
 LSEs must then, at the time of procurement, demonstrate that they followed the identified criteria.
 In addition, LSE plans must describe policies and evaluation criteria to apply in planning and deciding when to retire, cancel, or not renew contracts for existing gas generation units that emit air pollutants that impact disadvantaged communities.

-Finally, because of the clear nexus between natural gas generation and emissions in disadvantaged communities within the electric sector, we will require that any LSE proposing to develop new natural gas resources or re-contract with existing natural gas resources in their IRP for a term of five years or more, regardless of whether it is located in a disadvantaged community, make a showing as to why another lower-emitting or preferably zero-emitting resource could not reasonably meet the need identified.
+Finally, both because of the clear nexus between natural gas generation and emissions in disadvantaged communities within the electric sector and because a portfolio that includes new gas plant procurement would be inconsistent with the portfolio we are adopting in this decision (the Reference System Portfolio, discussed further in Section 8 below), we will require that any LSE proposing to develop new natural gas resources or re-contract with existing natural gas resources in their IRP for a term of five years or more, regardless of whether it is located in a disadvantaged community, make a showing as to why another lower-emitting or preferably zero-emitting resource could not reasonably meet the need identified.
+This showing is not required for any tariffed or must-take resources required by separately-authorized Commission programs or decisions.

 We also appreciate a number of parties’ suggestions for improving the disadvantaged communities analysis in IRP, which we will consider in the next round.
 In particular, we agree with those parties focusing on the potential benefits and synergies associated with electrification of transportation and buildings for disadvantaged communities.
 This promises to be an important topic for the next RSP, after we address the first round of IRP filings from LSEs in 2018.